• prelude.ls is a functionally oriented utility library.

 and-list

-Returns true if each item in the list is true.
+Returns false if any item in the list is false, otherwise returns true.

 and-list [true, 2 + 2 == 4] #=> true